dafcoe/vue-collapsible-panel/README.md

 ## Options
 #### Accordion
 By default, the accordion behaviour is not used.
-To use it, add the `accordion` on `VueCollapsiblePanelGroup`:
+To use it, add the `accordion` on `vue-collapsible-panel-group`:
 ```html
 <vue-collapsible-panel-group accordion>
     ...